xiongdl/ChipArch/README.md

   - Takeaways:
     - This work leverages the unique characteristic of AI workloads, which allows predictive compile-time software optimization and proposes a new power management architecture to minimize worst-case margins and realize the potential of AI accelerators.
     - A new software-assisted feed-forward current-limiting scheme is proposed in conjunction with PCIe-card-level closed-loop control to maximize performance under sub-ms peak current constraints.

+### 202404 ASPLOS
+- 8-bit Transformer Inference and Fine-Tuning for Edge Accelerators.
+(Stanford University)
+  - Direction: Efficient LLM Inference
+  - Keywords: Quantization, Fine-Tuning, Softmax
+  - Takeaways:
+    - This paper is the first to systematically explore quantization of all Transformer operations beyond GEMM via FP8 and Posit8.
+    - An area- and power-efficient posit softmax is designed to compensate for the larger posit MAC unit.
+    - Operaton fusion is employed to reduce the post-training quantization accuracy loss, simultaneously enhancing the fine-tuning accuracy.
+- Carat: Unlocking Value-Level Parallelism for Multiplier-Free GEMMs.
+(University of Wisconsin-Madison)
+  - Direction: Efficient LLM Inference
+  - Keywords: Value Reuse, GEMM
+  - Takeaways:
+    - Value-Level Parallism: unique products are computed only once, and different input subscribe to (select) their products via temporal coding.
+- Atalanta: A Bit is Worth a "Thousand" Tensor Values.
+(University of Toronto)
+  - Keywords: Lossloss Tensor Compression
+  - Takeaways:
+    - Atalanta is a practical and lossless tensor compression method.
+It enables transparent and highly-efficient encoding for weights and activations, it is low-cost and can be seamlessly integrated with SoTA deep learning accelerators.

 # Transaction